Christophe Castaner: Minister of the Interior

 In July 2019, Castaner was again criticised for decorating five police officers who were the subject of a police brutality investigation.

 In the aftermath of the Paris police headquarters stabbing in October 2019, Castaner was criticised for the public statements he had made regarding the motive of the attacker.
 Castaner had claimed that there were no warning signs prior to the attack in the suspect's behavior, while records dating back to 2015 documented several alerts and reports concerning a possible Islamic radicalisation.
 The Republicans spokesman Christian Jacob called for an official inquiry, while other MPs demanded Castaner's resignation.

 In June 2020, Castaner announced a Black Lives Matter demonstration in Paris would be authorised to proceed despite a decree signed by the Prime Minister banning demonstrations as a result of the COVID-19 pandemic in France and although he had stated the week prior "gatherings were prohibited" in order to slow the spread of the virus.
 He was quoted saying about the fight against racism following the murder of George Floyd in the United States: "I believe that the global emotion, which is a healthy emotion on this subject, goes beyond the legal rules that apply".

-In July 2020, he was succeeded as Interior Minister by Budget Minister Gérald Darmanin in the new Castex government.
+In July 2020, Castaner was sacked and replaced as Interior Minister by Budget Minister colleague Gérald Darmanin in the new Castex government.
 BFM TV published as a headline: "Christophe Castaner replaced by Gérald Darmanin after two years of controversies".
 He later returned to the National Assembly.

 President of the La République En Marche group in the National Assembly

 On 10 September 2020, Castaner succeeded Gilles Le Gendre as president of the La République En Marche group in the National Assembly.

-He was defeated in the 2022 French legislative election by Léo Walter of La France Insoumise.
+Castaner was defeated in the second round of the 2022 French legislative election by Léo Walter of La France Insoumise and subsequently lost the seat he held since 2012.